Lemonszz/Biome-Makeover-Docs/content/notes/config/tags.md

 This list will not include any Vanilla Minecraft tags.

 ## Items
+Item tags are located in `data/biomemakeover/tags/items/`

-- `biomemaekover:additional_camel_food` - Items in this tag can be used as food for Camels
+- `biomemakeover:additional_camel_food` - Items in this tag can be used as food for Camels
 - `biomemakeover:barrel_cactus_immune` - Items in this tag can not be destroyed by [Barrel Cacti](notes/block/barrel_cactus)
 - `biomemakeover:curse_fuel` - Items in in this tag can be used as fuel for the [Altar](notes/block/altar)
 - `biomemakeover:petals` - Petal Items